 "Emilia Wyndham," &c.
 3 vols.
 "One of the most successful of the author's works.
-It will take a permanent rank in modern English literature."
+It will take a permanent rank in modern English literature.
 Morning Post.

-BROOMHILL; or, the COUNTY
+BROOMHILL, or, the COUNTY BEAUTIES.

-BEAUTIES.
 3 vols.

-"Broomhill is clearly the work of no ordinarily gifted person a refined intelligence and an intimate knowledge of good society are discernible in every chapter."-Globe.
-In a few days will be published.
+"Broomhill' is clearly the work of no ordinarily gifted person - a refined intelligence and an intimate knowledge of good society are discernible in every chapter."-Globe.